M3ssman/make-exercises-math/README.md

 The "divN100WithRest" generates an Exercise of Division, with the Dividend between 10-100, the Divisor 2-12 and an optional Rest Part which divides the Result with a capital "R" if it exists.

 The "add_add_carry" will create an Exercise with 3 Summands that involves additional Carry Logic.
 In order to output each term independently, it returns an Array containing all involved Terms.

+The "sub_carry" creates an Exercise with a Subtrahend between 1500-9999 and a Minuend up to 1500.
+Alike with the "add_add_carry" it returns marks for the carry Digits.

 ## Example Usage